 If you passed (woo hoo!), you will see one word on your screen: PASS.
 You’re now a Certified Internal Auditor.
 The IIA will not disclose your actual numerical score to you because all candidates with a passing grade are equally qualified for the certification.
 Passing with a higher score than someone else who also passed means nothing, so let’s rein in that competitiveness a little bit!

 If you fail—a majority of CIA candidates don’t pass—you will see your numerical score.
 I know it’s disheartening to not see those beautiful four letters that justify all your hard work, but you will be able to know how far off from the 600 passing mark your score was so you can improve your study plan.
-Check out our CIA Study Tips to make sure you’re utilizing your time as effectively as possible.
+If you need some tips, check out this article.

 In 24 to 72 hours, failing candidates can check their official results in the CCMS system on the IIA website.
 Here, you can see your performance on each major exam topic area.
 Knowing the breakdown of your scoring will help you focus your future studies on the areas that are lowering your score.